eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ### Publisher application (typed)

-The typed publisher application is an example for a high-level user API and does the same thing as the publisher described before.
+The typed publisher application is an example for a high-level user API and does the same thing as the untyped publisher described before.
 In this summary, just the differences to the prior publisher application are described.

 Starting again with the includes, there is now a different one: